18 Healthy Flour Types Compared for Baking and Cooking

 What is the healthiest all-purpose flour?

-These flour alternatives we've been talking about aren't just tasty; they can help you cook better and live healthier.
-Using these better-for-you flours in your everyday recipes can improve your diet, assist with weight management, and lead you toward a more balanced, healthier lifestyle.
+Using these better-for-you healthy flour alternatives in your everyday recipes can improve your diet, assist with weight management, and lead you toward a more balanced, healthier lifestyle.
 So why not start your cooking adventure today and give these healthy flours a try?
-Choosing the right flour can be the first step on your journey to a healthier life.